WSU-kduncan/cicdf25-mebep5/Project5/README-CD.md

     - Parameter tells the webhook where to look for the value it should authenticate.
 ## Verify Webhook
 - To verify the definition file was loaded by the webhook, there is a simple curl command you can do that is `curl -X POST http://instanceip:9000/hooks/refresh-container  -H "X-Hub-Signature: Bnakel123" This shows the response-message after the webhook is sent which is just Yippe it worked!
 - To verify the webhook is receiving payloads that trigger it, there is a command you can run to read the logs in real time and its just reading the journalctl of the webhook.
-The command is `sudo journal ctl -u webhook -f` This basically just is a tool that is used to view logs collected by systemd. -u is used to determine what service is used which is in this case webhook.service. -f is used to keep the terminal live printing the logs as they come in.
+The command is `sudo journalctl -u webhook -f` This basically just is a tool that is used to view logs collected by systemd. -u is used to determine what service is used which is in this case webhook.service. -f is used to keep the terminal live printing the logs as they come in.
 - To verify if your docker container restarted, check the uptime/creation date using `docker ps`.
 ### Link to definition file
 https://github.com/WSU-kduncan/cicdf25-mebep5/blob/main/Project5/deployment/hooks.json

+## Configure a webhook service on the EC2 Instance
+- Within the webhook service file, there are many things that are needed.
+- Unit Section
+    - After=network.target makes sure that the service only is started after you are connected to the network.
+This makes sure that the webhook will actually work because it needs to be able to connect to the internet for http to work.
+- Service Section
+    - This section defines how the webhook actually runs.
+    - ExecStart basically defines the startup command for the service.
+This is very important to start the webhook on the startup of the machine.
+    - User just determineds what user runs the process.
+    - WorkingDirectory sets the absolute path to the directory being used to make sure no errors occur.
+- Install Section
+    - WantedBy makes sure the service starts automatically when the system boots into multi user mode which lets us login to ssh and do other services at the same time.
+# How to enable and start the webhook service
+- To enable the webhook service, you have to run 3 commands `sudo systemctl daemon-reload` Which just makes sure that your webhook config file is upto date with the systemd manager.
+Next, you will run `sudo systemctl enable webhook` to enable the webhook service.
+Finally, if your webhook isn't showing that it is started yet using `sudo systemctl status webhook`, you will run the command `sudo systemctl start webhook`.
+Then it should work!
+- To verify the webhook service is capturing payloads and triggering the bash script, you can run the command `sudo journalctl -u webhook -f` which is described above on what the command actually does.
+But, the logs you are looking for is, you should see a line that says `matched hook: refresh-container` as well as `executing command: /home/ubuntu/containerscript.sh` which shows that it identified the hook as well as executed the bash script.
+This can be verified after CURLing while the webhook is active.